cp-yago/barber-backend/README.md

 ## About

-Barber API is a REST API built in Node.js + Typescript that helps barbers and customers to schedule and manage their appointments.
+Barber Shop API is a REST API built in Node.js + Typescript that helps barbers and customers to schedule and manage their appointments.

 ## Resources